 “Operation Snowburst,” as the resort named its expansion campaign, saw another boost the following year, with 100 more HKD tower guns.

 These newer snow guns feature valves that can regulate water flow for the weather conditions, going from low-flow at high temperatures (above 32 degrees Fahrenheit) to higher flow at lower temperatures.
 While the older HKD guns pushed 50 CFMs (cubic feet of air per-minute), the newer guns go between 80 and 100 CFM of air.
-Today, 98 percent of Okemo’s 655 skiable acres are covered by its snowmaking system, manned by groups of about 10 snowmakers per 12-hour shift.
+As a result, 98 percent of Okemo’s 655 skiable acres are covered by its snowmaking system, manned by groups of about 10 snowmakers per 12-hour shift.

 The new guns allow the system to start up more quickly and uses the water more accurately for the temperature range snowmakers are working in.
-Mount Snow’s vice president of Mountain Operations Brendan Ryan says the result is more cost-effective snowmaking and more consistent snow quality.
+Mount Snow’s former vice president of Mountain Operations Brendan Ryan says the result is more cost-effective snowmaking and more consistent snow quality.